openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 subsections within the section that are also released, and units that are published.

-The following example shows how a released section is displayed in the outline, summarized with a blue bar:
+The following example shows how a released section displays in the outline, summarized with a blue bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-released.png
  :alt: An unscheduled section